 Visit a scenic overlook made famous by a Thomas Cole painting and the pages of a James Fenimore Cooper novel.
 Enter North-South Lake Campground from Route 23A and park at North Lake Beach.
 Follow blue blazes for a five-minute walk along the Escarpment Trail.
 This brings you to the former site of the Catskill Mountain House, a grand hotel torn down in 1963, and admire what inspired these artists: views across the Catskill foothills and Hudson River to distant peaks across state lines in Massachusetts, Vermont, and Connecticut, all made better by changing leaves.

-Follow Route 23A along Schoharie Creek to arrive at Prattsville, a country village of less than 1,000 people perched at water's edge.
-Stroll Main Street, framed by towering trees blazing with shades of autumn, to a shady porch supported by tall white columns that marks the Zadock Pratt Museum.
-Pratt was a 19th century businessman and politician who started a tannery—the world's largest at the time—in the Catskills, and then built Prattsville to house his workers.
+Follow Route 23A along Schoharie Creek to arrive at Prattsville, a country village of fewer than 1,000 people perched at water's edge.
+Stroll Main Street, framed by towering trees blazing with shades of autumn, to a shady porch supported by tall white columns that mark the Zadock Pratt Museum.
+Pratt was a 19th-century businessman and politician who started a tannery—the world's largest at the time—in the Catskills and then built Prattsville to house his workers.
 Today, his homestead is a museum focused on area history.